This is a ranking of the top online Industrial and Organizational Psychology graduate degrees in the U.S.

 - Professional Communications

 Of the 36 total credits, 12 credits, or four courses, must be dedicated to the chosen specialization.
-For I-O Psychology those courses are:
+For I-O Psychology those core courses are:

 - Industrial and Organizational Psychology